Peter Burns (footballer, born 1866)

 Peter Charles Burns (5 January 1866 – 11 October 1952) was an Australian rules footballer in the (then) Victorian Football Association (VFA) and Victorian Football League (VFL).

 Family

-The son of John Burns (1829-1897), and Martha Burns (1833-1914), née Harrison, Peter Charles Burns was born at Steiglitz, Victoria on 5 January 1866.
+The son of John Burns (1829–1897), and Martha Burns (1833–1914), née Harrison, Peter Charles Burns was born at Steiglitz, Victoria, on 5 January 1866.
 One of his brothers, Allen Burns, played for South Melbourne in the VFL.

-Peter Burns married Elizabeth Corbett (1867-1951) in South Melbourne on 18 April 1889.
+Peter Burns married Elizabeth Corbett (1867–1951) in South Melbourne on 18 April 1889.

 Football

 Burns was a tall ruckman and full-back who made his debut in 1881, aged 16 years, with Ballarat Imperials before transferring to powerful VFA club South Melbourne in 1885.

 South Melbourne (VFA)

-He played 126 games for South and played in four premierships before joining Geelong in 1892.
+Burns played 126 games for South and played in four premierships before joining Geelong in 1892.

 Geelong (VFA and VFL)

 In his last VFA game, in Round 20 of 1896, Burns played his 216th career game to break the Victorian elite football games record held by former South Melbourne teammate and captain Henry "Sonny" Elms.

 Following the Victorian Football League's formation in 1897, Burns would play a further 89 games before his retirement during the 1902 season, which was due to a leg injury he sustained while playing for Victoria against South Australia on 26 June 1902 rather than any loss of form.

-He served as Geelong's timekeeper from his retirement in 1902 until the end of the 1941 season (the sixtieth year of his association with Australian rules football).
+Burns served as Geelong's timekeeper from his retirement in 1902 until the end of the 1941 VFL season (the sixtieth year of his association with Australian rules football).
 Geelong did not compete in the VFL competition in 1942 and 1943, due to war-time travel restrictions.